Western Australia coronavirus update

-Should donors from Perth and Peel Region be wearing masks when they come in to donate?
+Should donors from Perth, Peel and South West Regions be wearing masks when they come in to donate?

 Will masks be provided for donors or should they supply their own?

-If you wish to wear a mask when donating please bring your own.
+If you wish to wear a mask at a donor centre where masks are not mandated please bring your own.
 It can be a surgical mask or a cloth mask.